sfproductlabs/roo/README.md

 (Coming momentarily) @psytron

 ## Going Manual
-Roo comes with a clustered autoconfiguring Distributed Key-Value (KV) Store (See the API below for access).
+Roo comes with a clustered Distributed Key-Value (KV) Store (See the API below for access).
 You can use this to manually configure roo.

 ### Adding a route to the routing table
 ```